boomshop/easyeffectstray/README.md

 Alternatively run the script `install.sh` as root to install the script to `/usr/local/bin`, the icon to `usr/share/pixmaps` and the application starter to `/usr/share/applications`.
 This makes the tray icon available in application menus.

 The PNGs are not required on run-time since graphics data is base64 encoded in the script itself.
+So most minimal setup is to just have the executable lying around somewhere.